andrewflbarnes/kaas-site-react/README.md

 ## Dev environment

-To demo the site start the `kings-results-service` on port `9080` or start the mock server by running `npm run mock`.
+To demo the site start the `kings-results-service` on port `9080` or start the mock server by running
+`npm run mock`

+Start keycloak in a docker instance by running
+`nom run docker`

+This will
+- expose keycloak on port `8901`
+- provision a dev realm `kaas-dev`
+- privision an admin user `kaas-admin` on the `kaas-dev` realm with password `admin`

 Start the site server by running `npm start` and visit [http://localhost:3000](http://localhost:3000)